Cottonmouth and Dry Mouth: What Are the Signs?

-Cottonmouth, otherwise known as dry mouth or xerostomia occurs when your body doesn’t naturally produce enough saliva.
-Cottonmouth can be brought on naturally or through food or substances we consume in our daily lives.
+Cottonmouth, otherwise known as dry mouth or xerostomia, occurs when your body doesn’t naturally produce enough saliva.
+You can get cottonmouth naturally or by consuming food or substances.
+Dry mouth can:

 It’s an uncomfortable situation that affects millions of people all over the world every day.

-Unfortunately, cottonmouth can be a regularly occurring issue or a temporary experience, it just depends on the person, their body, and what they’re consuming.
+Unfortunately, cottonmouth can be a regularly occurring issue or a temporary experience; it depends on the person, their body, and what they’re consuming.

-Stress, medications, nerves, food or drugs are a few causes that can bring on the feeling of cottonmouth because they can all slow down your saliva production and bring on that dry, cottonmouth sensation.
+Stress, medications, nerves, food, and drugs can all slow down saliva production and bring on a dry, cottonmouth sensation.

 Think about a water slide without water running through it.
-Kind of ruins the whole experience.
-It’s the same when someone experiences cottonmouth symptoms and can be very debilitating.
+It ruins the experience.
+It’s the same when someone experiences cottonmouth symptoms, which can be debilitating.

 What Is Cottonmouth?

-The ADA or American Dental Association defines cottonmouth, dry mouth, or xerostomia (the fancy clinical term) as a state when your body develops an issue with keeping up saliva flow or saliva production.
+The American Dental Association (ADA) defines cottonmouth, dry mouth, or xerostomia (the fancy clinical term) as a state when your body develops an issue with keeping up saliva flow or saliva production.

-The salivary glands for whatever reason begin to slow down saliva production and this is what gives you the dry, parched feeling that can make life very uncomfortable and awkward at times.
+The salivary glands begin to slow down saliva production, giving you a dry, parched feeling that can make your mouth feel sticky and uncomfortable.

-- Maintain a neutral pH level so teeth and gums stay healthy
+- Maintains a neutral pH level to keep teeth and gums healthy

 What Does Cottonmouth Feel Like?

-Cottonmouth is described as an unpleasant, dry, or parched feeling in your mouth, on your tongue and down into your throat.
+People describe cottonmouth as an unpleasant, dry, or parched feeling in the mouth, tongue, and throat.

-Because cottonmouth affects everyone differently, we all feel varying sensations.
+Because cottonmouth affects everyone differently, we feel varying sensations.

-The most common feelings associated with cottonmouth are a burning sensation in your throat or as if you’re stuffing cotton balls in your mouth.
+The most common feelings associated with cottonmouth are a burning sensation in your throat or the dry, sticky sensation that you’ve stuffed cotton balls in your mouth.

-What Are The Signs & Symptoms Of Cottonmouth?
+What Are The Signs and Symptoms Of Cottonmouth?

 - A dry feeling in your throat

-- Sticky or parched feeling in your mouth
+- A sticky or parched feeling in your mouth

 - Constant & unquenchable thirst